datadawg-11/blockchain-developer-final-project/README.md

 0x520A2d4842312A49dA8E04FedFe81F3431Cd853f

-## How to setup
+## Walkthrough of user interactions
-1. Initially the website will have two categories to vote for, i.e whether to 'purchase' or to 'rent'.  timer should be set off initially for a set period.
+1. Initially the website will have two categories to vote for, i.e whether to 'purchase' or to 'rent'.
 2. The Chairperson is the owner of the smart contract and the deployer of the contract.
 The chairperson is the first account address and is only allowed to add people to the voter registry to allow other users to vote.
 In addition, the chairperson is the only account allowed to change the state of the voting i.e registration, voting, ending
 3. Once all voters are registered, the chairperson starts the voting round.
-4. User accounts can now submit their vote
+4. User accounts can now submit their votes
-5. Once all votes are cast, the chairperson closes the voting round by ending vote.
+5. Once all votes are cast, the chairperson closes the voting round by ending the voting round state.
 6. Once chairperson has closed the network the winner is displayed

-## The Bigger Picture
-.

 ## Credits and Inspiration from
 https://medium.com/coinmonks/voting-on-a-blockchain-solidity-contract-codes-explained-c677996d94f2